aclao89/LA_Metro_Bike/README.md

  1. What is the average duration of a trip?
  2. What is the ratio of round vs one-way trips?
  3. What is the distribution of membership types?
- 4. Which month has the most volumne of trips?
+ 4. Which month has the most volumn of trips?
  5. Which day has the most volume of trips?
+ 6. Which day has the longest average duration of a trip?
- 6. What are the most popular start and end stations?
+ 7. What are the most popular start and end stations?
- 7. What are the most popular routes taken?
+ 8. What are the most popular routes taken?

  I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.